 Peak Season sees the little island of Boracay swell with tourists.
 Around Christmas, New year, Chinese New Year and Easter the resorts and island come alive with holiday-makers.
 If you’re thinking of visiting at this time of year, be sure to book early to make sure you don’t miss out!
-Speaking to one of the locals, she told us there are lots of parties and big night’s out going on at this time of year, so it’s a good time to visit if you’re young and keen to party the night away!
+Speaking to one of the locals, she told us there are lots of parties and big night’s at this time of year, so it’s a good time to visit if you’re young and keen to party the night away!

 High Season tends to be September/October and May/June.
 This is when visitors from the northern hemisphere visit, due to it being winter in their home countries.
 The weather at this time of year is hot and humid, 25-32°C with little to no rainfall.
 The high season is also another good time of year for those who love to party, the bigger number of visitors means more party nights and drink specials at clubs and bars.

 Low Season tends to run from June to October and sees more rain than usual.
 This also means there are fewer tourists around, which is great for people like me who prefer smaller crowds.
 We visited early October and, while rain appeared on the forecast, didn’t encounter a single drop!
 It was hot, but not unbearable, and perfect weather for swimming.